-Dual Enrollment
+College - Dual Enrollment

-As part of the Massachusetts Education Reform Act, students may qualify to take college level courses for high school credit.
+As part of the Massachusetts Education Reform Act, juniors and seniors with a B average or better at the high school level may qualify to take college level courses (not offered at Hanover High School) at any State College for high school credit.
 Students will be awarded a minimum of 2.5 credits for each semester course successfully completed.
-The Hanover School System is not responsible for tuition or transportation.
-Additionally, Hanover High School offers a dual-enrollment program in partnership with Quincy College whereby adjunct-qualified HHS teachers may teach an approved HHS course that is recognized as a Quincy College course.
+The Hanover School System is not responsible for tuition or transportation.\-Additionally, Hanover High School offers a dual-enrollment program in partnership with Quincy College whereby adjunct-qualified HHS teachers may teach an approved HHS course that is recognized as a Quincy College course.
 There is a fee associated with this dual-enrollment opportunity.
 See your Guidance Counselor for more information.